Small Planning Grants Program

 1. Partnership Formation Grants are intended to support newly developing or potential partnerships in, for example, relationship building, exploration of shared areas of interest, creation of partnership structure, and identification of potential research collaborations.
 Example activities include:

-- Building relationships between partners (e.g. facilitating formal and informal meetings for partners to learn more about each other, to explore the involvement of other potential partners, and to discuss how the partners will adopt and use equitable collaborative principles and operating norms);
+- Building relationships between partners (e.g., facilitating formal and informal meetings for partners to learn more about each other, explore the involvement of other potential partners, and discussing how the partners will adopt and use equitable collaborative principles and operating norms);

-- Exploring shared research interests and identifying capacity building needs (e.g. identifying partnership research priorities, delineating capacity-building needs, participating in trainings and/or ongoing mentoring opportunities);
+- Exploring shared research interests and identifying capacity building needs (e.g., to identify partnership research priorities, delineate capacity-building needs, participate in trainings and/or ongoing mentoring opportunities);

 2. Project Development Grants are intended to support established partnerships in, for example, the development of specific new collaborative research efforts, analysis of existing data, enhancing capacity for conducting collaborative research, the dissemination and translation of research findings, and the evaluation of the partnership process.
 Example activities include:

-- Evaluating the partnership process (e.g., collecting data to assess how and to what extent the partnership is achieving its goals, and the challenges and facilitating factors associated with developing, maintaining and sustaining the partnership, and identifying future directions for the partnership based on the assessment conducted
+- Evaluating the partnership process (e.g., to collect data to assess how and to what extent the partnership is achieving its goals, and the challenges and facilitating factors associated with developing, maintaining and sustaining the partnership, and to indentify future directions for the partnership based on the assessment conducted).

-Eligibility: Members of the Detroit URC Community-Academic Research Network (CAR-Net), as well as academic researchers and community entities who are not CAR-Net members but are willing and able to engage in collaborative research, are eligible to apply.
+Eligibility: Members of the Detroit URC Community-Academic Research Network (CAR-Net), as well as academic researchers and community entities who are not CAR-Net members but are committed to engage in collaborative research, are eligible to apply.

-Funding Level: Grants of up to $5,000 will be awarded, with a grant duration period of one year.
+Funding Level: Grants of up to $5,000 were awarded, with a grant duration period of one year.
 The number and amount of awarded grants is based on the quantity and quality of the submitted proposals.
-A total of $10,000 (maximum) will be dispersed across grant recipients.
-Funding for this round of grants was made possible with support from the National Institute on Minority Health and Health Disparities.
+Most recently (Round 9), a total of $20,000 was dispersed across four grant recipients.

-Funding Support: This program is funded in part with support from the Michigan Institute for Clinical & Health Research (MICHR) Communities Engagement Program.
-These funds are administered through the MICHR Communities Engagement Program.
+Funding Support: Round 9 of this program was funded, in part, with support from the University of Michigan Vice Provost for Global Engagement and Interdisciplinary Academic Affairs, and the Michigan Institute for Clinical & Health Research (MICHR) Communities Engagement Program.
 Please note that small planning grants for partnerships that are NOT based in Detroit are available through the MICHR Community University Partnership Seed (CUPS) Program.
-These funds are administered through MICHR Communities Engagement Program.